j1441/jacks-mining-dashboard-app/README.md

-# Jack’s Antminer Dashboard for Umbrel
+# Antminer Dashboard for Umbrel

 A web-based dashboard for monitoring and controlling Antminer miners running Braiins OS, designed specifically for home heating applications.